yunfeilongpoly/yunfeilongpoly.github.io/index.md

 Jinming Zhang, PhD student funded by Healthshare Ltd and Innovate UK, focus on LLM in games

 Lingzhi Shen, PhD student, focus on misinformation detection

+Yuhan Xia, Msc by research student graduated in 2024, currently Research assistant in LLM and Sensory information

 Past research group includes: